PaimaStudios/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 Lastly, it also helps with liquidity & composability, as its means you don't have to fracture assets between L1 and L2.

-## Financing of decentralized games

-Although Paima allows games to subsidize gameplay, games can also choose to specify that users must pay a fee to submit moves in-game (the standard business model for L2s).
-This allows DAOs to gain funding to drive development of their game or app.

 ## Example game

 To help visualize how these components help build a game, we will show an example game that settles to an Arbitrum Orbit L3 (Xai Games) as its DA layer as it uses a data availability committee making data cheap.
 However, since almost no users have assets on Xai, it uses Paima's built-in batcher (sequencer) SDK and account abstraction layer to allow players to play gasless from other chains.